Spay/Neuter

 B. Hearing officer.
 The hearing shall be conducted by the animal services director’s designee.

 1. Offer for sale or transfer of unaltered dog.
 An owner or custodian who offers any unaltered dog for sale, trade, or adoption must include a valid unaltered dog license number with the offer of sale, trade or adoption, or otherwise state and establish compliance with this section.
+An owner or custodian of an unaltered dog must notify the department of the name and address of the transferee within ten (10) days after the transfer.
 The unaltered license and microchip numbers must appear on a document transferring the animal to the new owner.

 2. Offer for sale or transfer of unaltered cat.
 An owner or custodian of an unaltered cat must notify the department of the name and address of the transferee within ten (10) days after the transfer.
 The microchip numbers must appear on a document transferring the animal to the new owner.